fedimint/fedimint/integrationtests/README.md

 # Integration Testing
-The Rust integration tests allow developers to test the interactions between the Minimint Federation, LN gateway, Clients, Lightning and Bitcoin.
+The Rust integration tests allow developers to test the interactions between the Fedimint Federation, LN gateway, Clients, Lightning and Bitcoin.

 [Scripts](../scripts/README.md) exist for running the integration tests manually or as part of GitHub actions.